 Well over 250 delegates attended the ForestTECH series in November 2018.
 All of the major forestry companies in Australia and New Zealand were represented.
 With the technology series now well and truly making its mark on the forestry technology calendar, representatives from major Indonesian, Malaysian, South African and South American forestry companies also attended ForestTECH 2018.

-The focus for ForestTECH 2017 was “unlocking the true value of data”.
+The focus for ForestTECH 2018 was “unlocking the true value of data”.
 New systems for better measuring, managing and analysing this information were reviewed.
-Emphasis was also put on research findings from in-forest trials and a three-year, AU$1.8 million collaborative research project on remote sensing jointly funded by Forest & Wood Products Australia (FWPA), forestry companies, universities and government.
+Emphasis was also put on research findings and operational implementation of some of the key research findings from in-forest trials and the three-year, AU$1.8 million collaborative research project on remote sensing jointly funded by Forest & Wood Products Australia (FWPA), forestry companies, universities and government.

 Key themes for this year’s event will include;

 - Storage, processing and management of “big data”

 - Results and lessons from reconciling remote sensing data into the field